I am a high school English teacher who is passionate about writing, theater, directing and enjoying a positive life with family and friends.

 My husband is an amazing cook.
 He has brought into our kitchen all the tastes and dishes of his Polish homeland and his mother's kitchen.
-Although this dish is not exclusive to Poland, it is a dish that is served in the region.
+Although this dish is not exclusive to Poland, it's a favorite historical dish of the region.

 There are many variations of this dish.
 Some people braise the meat in the oven and some use a crock pot.
 The ingredients that are wrapped up in the meat can vary as well.
-Like all recipes, you can feel free to adapt it to your taste and cooking style.
-Here is our version.
+Like all recipes, you can feel free to adapt this to your taste and cooking style.
+Here is our version!

 - 4 thin cut top round steaks

 - 1 - 1 1/2 onions

 - 2 cucumbers in brine pickles, sliced lengthwise in half; We use the Krakus brand.